ZooLab gives back.

 ZooLab's ambitions go beyond the UK.
 We want to support well organised conservation efforts wherever we can, like this project by Nkombi Volunteer Programme which highlights the issue of poaching in South Africa.

-ZooLab have built up an excellent relationship with Mankwe Wildlife Reserve, a 4750 hectare reserve situated in the North West Province of South Africa, approximately 5 km’s east of Pilanesberg National Park.
+ZooLab have built up an excellent relationship with Mankwe Wildlife Reserve, a 4750 hectare reserve situated in the North West Province of South Africa, approximately 5km east of Pilanesberg National Park.

 Rhino numbers across the world are falling dramatically, a big part of this is due to poaching.
-After spending the week with Dr. Lynne MacTavish and the rest of her team at Mankwe, hearing their stories and understanding the daily struggles that come with protecting this endangered species from the dangers of poachers, our team all felt compelled to take action and raise awareness of the issues faced which could easily bring both the black and white rhino to extinction.
+After spending the week with Dr. Lynne MacTavish and her team at Mankwe and hearing their stories, our Rangers came to understand the daily struggles that come with protecting this endangered species from the dangers of poachers.
+Our team all felt compelled to take action and raise awareness of the issues faced which could easily bring both the black and white rhino to extinction.